Fish trap: Types and methods

 The manner in which fish traps are used depends on local conditions and the behaviour of the local fish.
 For example, a fish trap might be placed in shallow water near rocks where pikes like to lie.
 If placed correctly, traps can be very effective.
 It is usually not necessary to check the trap daily, since the fish remain alive inside the trap, relatively unhurt.
 Because of this, the trap also allows for the release of undersized fish as per fishing regulations.

 Fish traps contribute to the problem of marine debris, unless they are made of biodegradable material, says a United Nations report.
 For example, fishers lost 31,600 crab traps in the Bristol Bay (Alaska) in a period of two years.
 Each year, fisheries in Chesapeake Bay (Northeastern United States) lose or abandon 12 to 20 percent of their crab traps, according to a government report.
 These traps continue to trap animals.
 Fish traps can also trap protected species such as platypus in Australia.

+Portable traps

+These are usually in the shape of a pot or bottle.